nytimes/public_api_specs/books_api/books_api.md

 An HTTP response code of 200 (OK) is returned for all requests that are successfully understood and processed.

-### RESULT SETS

--   For best-seller history requests that search by `ISBN`, the default `sort-by` value is `ISBN`.
-For all other best-seller history requests, the default `sort-by` value is `title`.
-    For list searches, the default `sort-by` value is `rank`.

--   The service returns 20 results at a time.
-Use the `offset` parameter to page through the results.
-(For best-seller history requests, the maximum number of results is 20; the `offset` parameter is not available.)

 ## Examples